cloudera/hue/docs/sdk/sdk.md

 ------------------------------

 The Hue SDK is available from [Github](http://github.com/cloudera/hue).
 Releases can be found on the [download page](https://github.com/cloudera/hue/downloads).
+Releases are missing a few dependencies that could not be included because of licencing issues (e.g. the werkzeug module).
+So if you prefer to have an environment ready from scratch, it is preferable to checkout a particular release tag instead.

     $ cd hue
     ## Build